ahmedhammad97/Offensive-Language-Detection/README.md

 # Offensive Language Detector
-Digital bullying is a daily phenomena that each and every one has face from time to another.
+Digital bullying is a daily phenomena that each and every one face from time to another.

 Proposing a solution that uses machine learning classifiers to detect this offensive language (tweets in our case), and then decide whether it is targeted, and if so, it classifies the target.